NLKNguyen/S-Expression.JS/README.md

   </a>
 </p>

-S-Expression Parser, Serializer, Translator, and Tree Constructor / Walker Utilities in plain JavaScript for browsers and Node.js with zero dependencies.
+S-Expression Parser, Serializer, Interpreter, and Tree Constructor / Walker Utilities in plain JavaScript for browsers and Node.js with zero dependencies.

 **Feature Highlights**

 *   Parse S-Expression string to Abstract Syntax Tree (AST)
     *   AST data structure is JSON (ideal for program/data transfer or interpretation.)

-*   Customize comment syntax (default is line comment prefix `;`)
-    *   Comments are stripped before parsing, i.e. not included in AST.
+*   Construct and traverse AST using helper methods

 *   Serialize AST to S-Expression string

-*   Construct and traverse AST using helper methods
+*   Support line comment prefix `;` and block comment guards `#|`, `|#`
+    *   Comments are stripped in the parsing process therefore not included in AST.

-*   Support JSON-compatible value types: `boolean`, `numeric`, `null`, and `string` with multi-line support and escaped quotation `\"`
+*   Support JSON-compatible value types: `boolean`, `number`, `null`, and `string` with multi-line support and escaped quotation `\"`

-*   Translate AST as functional notation (a.k.a Cambridge Polish Notation), convenient for making Domain Specific Languages (DSL) using similar syntax to LISP dialects (CLIPS, Clojure, Scheme, Racket, etc.)
+*   Interpret AST as functional notation (a.k.a Cambridge Polish Notation), convenient for making Domain Specific Languages (DSL) that have similar syntax to LISP dialects (CLIPS, Clojure, Scheme, Racket, etc.)
-    *   Default transformed format is also JSON which can then be interpreted in any host language.
+    *   JSON `array` and `object` types are used to represent forms.

+    *   Define your custom handlers in JS to evaluate expressions in a similar concept like YACC/Bison and ANTLR

+    *   The default transformed format is also JSON, so if you like, you can defer to another language for the evaluation part.
+Since this library is self-contained, and because JavaScript is widely supported, you can easily interop it with a sandbox in your application such that you retrieve just the JSON output to evaluate using features available in your host language.

-# ⭐ Overview
+# ⭐ Background

 <p>S-Expression is surprisingly a powerful and very simple concept to represent both data and function with minimalist syntax.
 It was popularized by LISP (a classic programming language that was used heavily in AI research) in the very beginning of computer science, circa 1960, and yet S-Expression is still one of the best ideas around due to its simplicity and extensibility.
 It contains only lists containing symbols and nested lists, and it's totally up to the programmers to make the meanings out of those symbols and their arrangements.
 S-Expression is a good choice for many use cases ranging from command format, config file format, small domain-specific language to a full-blown programming language.</p>